tweag/monad-bayes/docs/source/usage.md

 This combines RMSMC and PMMH.
 That is, it is RMSMC, but for the MCMC rejuvenation procedure, PMMH is used instead of MH.

-There is one slight complication here, related to the fact that the MTL effect system approach doesn't generally work well when more than one of a given effect appears in a stack.
+There is one slight complication here, related to the fact that the MTL style effect system approach requires newtypes when more than one of a given effect appears in a stack, in order to differentiate them.

 <!-- todo: finish -->